Updated: March 20th, 2022

 Whether you’re interested in history or just coming to look at the impressive design, the Alberta Legislature Building is well worth the visit.
 Built back n 1913, this attractive building is the active home of Alberta’s government and offers free tours of the building almost every day.
 Tours cover topics related to the levels of government, Alberta’s political history, and the art and architecture of the building.

 Another great thing about Edmonton is that there’s no shortage of incredible restaurants.
-Whether you’re looking for something quick, a place to go with friends, a place to take a date, or anything in-between, we’ve got you covered in our guide to the best restaurants in Edmonton.
+Whether you’re looking for something quick, a place to go with friends, a place to take a date, or anything in between, we’ve got you covered in our guide to the best restaurants in Edmonton.

 Known as the Dinosaur capital of the world, Drumheller is home to the world-famous Royal Tyrrell Museum and a variety of amazing badland scenery.
+It’s only 1.5 hours from Calgary, making it a very convenient place to explore.
+We’ll list some of the top attractions below but you can learn more in our guide to the best things to do in Drumheller.

 Royal Tyrrell Museum